-$M_A=1.27\pm0.12~{\rm GeV}$, where the statistical error is less, but a large additional systematic error of \pm 0.07 GeV is assigned (but not shown in Fig. 8) due to uncertainty in the amount of Pauli blocking.
+TABLE IV: Best fit values for the parameters in the fit.
+The errors given are from the fit only.
+The error for M_A rises to ± 0.12 GeV when the other systematic effects are included shows the total error.
+When no cut is applied (and no coherent pion), the fit value is $M_A=1.27\pm0.12$ GeV.
+In this case, the combination of errors reported in the regular fit falls to \pm 0.09 GeV mostly because of the increased size of the sample used in the fit, but we estimate a large additional systematic error of \pm 0.07 GeV should be included (but not shown in Fig. 8) due to uncertainty in the amount of Pauli blocking.
 When the systematic errors are considered, these results are consistent with the fit value.